Analysis: Dow cracks 30,000, a psychological boost during a pandemic

 Graphic: Dow Jones Industrial Average hits 30,000 points,

-The rally was lubricated by news that President Donald Trump had given the go ahead to start helping the transition of President-elect Joe Biden started to alleviate the political uncertainty hanging over markets since the Nov 3 election.

-The U.S. federal agency that must sign off on the presidential transition told Biden on Monday that he can formally begin the hand-over process.
+Lubricating Tuesday’s rally, President Donald Trump gave the go ahead to start helping the transition of President-elect Joe Biden, easing political uncertainty that has hung over markets since the Nov 3 election.
+A day earlier, the U.S. federal agency that must sign off on the transition gave Biden approval to begin the process.

 As the 124-year old DJIA advances, each 10,000 milestone represents a smaller proportional gain.
 The index, which dates to 1896, first touched 10,000 in March 1999.